by Alan Jones, January 1, 1984

 The original Jones counter, and all versions until the JR, depended on a ready-made gear drive being commercially available.
 The counter was mounted to the gear drive and sold as an assembly.
 When the mechanical bicycle speedometer began to be replaced by electronic models, the ready-made mechanical gear drives became unavailable, and the Jones counter could no longer be made and sold.
 This was seen as a serious problem for course measurers.

 Tom and Pete Riegel, both engineers and experienced course measurers, decided to explore the idea of designing a new gear drive and having it fabricated.
 A fabricator was located, and after 18 iterations of an improved gear design, one was selected as the best, and ordered.
-The Jones Counter, Model JR, is now available for sale.
+The Jones Counter, Model JR, became available for sale in April, 2008.

 This version of the Jones Counter is superior to previous versions in one important way.
 The reading of the counter is from left to right, as one would normally read text.
 All previous versions had the counter mounted sideways, making reading less easy.